 “Do you see what I mean?”
 I say to Val.

 “You’re kidding me,” Val says menacing.

 “No, I’m not.
 I’m dead serious.
 Christian offered to come up with an excuse to take me home.
 If the staff acts that way, you can only imagine what I had to endure at the hands of the entitled daughters!”
 I spit.
 I tried to say the last part under my breath, but unbeknownst to me, Grace has ears like a bat!

 “Is Liona being a problem again?” she asks loudly, glaring at Liona who has turned completely white and is now shrinking near the counter.
 Shit!
 I didn’t mean for her to hear me and apparently, Liona has been warned about this.
 I don’t want her to lose her job.

 “Well, as long as you know that no one in my home should be made to feel uncomfortable by anyone on my staff, and certainly not my son’s girlfriend.
-I don’t care how long they have been on staff here, they can be replaced!”
+I don’t care how long they’ve been on staff here; they can be replaced!”
 Grace says.
 The cook, Mrs. Johnson, makes the “tsk, tsk” noise.